Hi! I’m Antoine Amarilli, and go by the alias a3nm.

 I also care about reducing the carbon footprint of academia, and am one of the maintainers of the TCS4F manifesto.
 I care about the climate crisis more broadly: see, e.g., my directory of ethical clothing in Paris (in French).

 To encourage transparency, I put some information online about my applications to research positions.

 I teach classes at Télécom Paris about competitive programming, algorithms and data structures, formal languages, data management, and Web technologies: see my teaching page for details.
 I represent Télécom Paris at the studies committee of the MPRI theoretical computer science master.
 In 2016–2021, I served as an examiner for École normale supérieure in theoretical computer science, and published the exercises that we posed.
 I also have some older material for prépa students.

 I am involved in competitive programming, the mind sport of quickly writing computer programs to solve problems.
 In 2017–2021, I was the director of the South-Western Europe Programming Contest, a regional selection phase of the worldwide university contest ICPC.
 I also prepare Télécom students for this competition.

-I also competed in programming contests.
+I also compete in programming contests.
 As a team member, I won first place at Google Hash Code in 2015 and silver medals at SWERC in 2010 and 2011.
-I won the Prologin French national computer science contest in 2008.
+Individually, I ranked 321st worldwide at Round 3 of Google Code Jam in 2022, and I won the Prologin French national computer science contest in 2008.

 I avoid proprietary software and services hosted by untrustworthy companies, and prefer free and open-source software.
 I financially support the Software Freedom Conservancy, the OpenStreetMap Foundation, and the French nonprofits La Quadrature du Net, April, and Framasoft.